 Depth of field

 You probably know that getting a blurred-out background or shallow depth of field(some call it bokeh) depends on your aperture setting.
-You want to use the smallest f/number that your lens allows.
-So, it will depend on the f-stop possibilities of your lenses.
+If you want to use the smallest f/number your lens allows, it will depend on your lens’s f-stop possibilities.

-The aperture is the opening in the lens which allows light into the camera, measured in f-stops.
-The use of a wider aperture (lower f-stop number) lens such as f/2.0 or f/2.8 increased the capabilities of the lens in comparison with F4.
-There are lenses with f/1.8 or 1.4 or even 1.2 around but the lower the f-number the higher the price.
+The aperture is the opening in the lens, which allows light into the camera, measured in f-stops.
+Using a wider aperture (lower f-stop number) lens, such as f/2.0 or f/2.8, increased the capabilities of the lens in comparison with F4.
+There are lenses with f/1.8 or 1.4, or even 1.2 around, but the lower the f-number, the higher the price.
 There is a direct correlation between the maximum aperture size and how much the lens costs.
-There is one exception and that is 50 mm lenses, which you can find fairly cheap for F-1.8.
+There is one exception, and that is 50 mm lenses, which you can find pretty cheap for F-1.8.

-Keep in mind that the aperture controls the amount of light entering the camera sensor and that will influence the shutter speed to obtain the proper exposure.
+Remember that the aperture controls the amount of light entering the camera sensor, which influences the shutter speed to obtain the proper exposure.

-This technique is heavily used by portrait photographers.
-Landscape photographers usually don’t mind using a narrower aperture like f/8 or f/16 so that all parts of the image are in focus.
+Portrait photographers heavily use this technique.
+Landscape photographers usually don’t mind using a narrower aperture like f/8 or f/16 so that all image parts are in focus.

-It is probably counter intuitive, but the lower the F-number the larger the aperture.
-That is because the F-number is expressed as a fraction: an aperture of f/2 is equivalent to ½ (one-half).
-The one-stop difference also means a doubling or halving of the amount of light let in when taking a photo.
+It is probably counterintuitive, but the lower the F-number, the larger the aperture.
+The F-number is expressed as a fraction: an aperture of f/2 equals ½ (one-half).
+The one-stop difference also means doubling or halving the amount of light let in when taking a photo.

-When using a lens that has a changing maximum aperture for example of f/3.5 -5.6, this means that the maximum aperture when you are zoomed all the way out is f/3.5, but as you zoom in the maximum aperture setting gets higher and higher until it reaches f/5.6.
+When using a lens with a changing maximum aperture, f/3.5 -5.6, the maximum aperture when zooming out is f/3.5.
+Still, as you zoom in, the maximum aperture setting gets higher and higher until it reaches f/5.6.

-The photos that I added to this blog however show that with F-numbers of 4 and above, bokeh is still possible.
+However, the photos I added to this blog show that bokeh is still possible with F-numbers of 4 and above.

-So, after choosing the lowest possible F-number, we focus on our subject of course.
+So, after choosing the lowest possible F-number, we focus on our subject.
 A wider aperture should give us bokeh, a fancy name for a softer, blurry background with light spots.

 Distance

 The first step in obtaining a blurred background is to use a large aperture, but there is more.
-To get a good result, you need some distance between what you are focusing on and what you want to be blurred out.
-Things do not immediately go from sharp to blurry but this happens progressively.
+To get a good result, it would be best to have some distance between what you focus on and what you want to blur out.
+Things do not immediately go from sharp to blurry, but this happens progressively.
 The more room you have for this, the more blur you can create.

-This will be defined by the choice of our position and viewpoint.
-A very busy distracting background will not contribute to a peaceful picture.
+Our choice of position and viewpoint will define this.
+A hectic, distracting background will not contribute to a peaceful picture.

-It also helps when you are focusing on an object close to you.
-You need to try this and find out by trial and error what works best.
+It also helps when you focus on an object close to you.
+You need to try this and determine what works best through trial and error.

 Focal length

-The background will be more blurred at longer focal lengths (the distance from the lens to the camera’s sensor measured in millimetres).
-A photo taken with a longer focal length will “compress” the subject, creating a shallow depth of field and blurred background.
-Lenses with a shorter focal length will cause all more of the elements in the photo to be in focus.
+Longer focal lengths (the distance from the lens to the camera’s sensor measured in millimetres) blur the background.
+A photo taken with a longer focal length ” compresses” the subject, creating a shallow depth of field and blurred background.
+Lenses with a shorter focal length cause all of the elements in the photo to be in focus.

-Achieving a blurred background in photos is not too difficult, as long as you understand how to control the settings on your camera and know how to compose the shot.
-But there are ways to blur the background during post-production in Photoshop.
+Achieving a blurred background in photos is not too difficult if you understand how to control your camera’s settings and compose the shot.
+However, there are ways to blur the background during post-production in Photoshop.
 But that is not the ideal method.
-Caution should be taken when doing this not to make it look fake.
-I will not elaborate on this because, first of all, I believe you should try this in-camera and secondly, after all, it takes a lot of knowledge of Photoshop techniques that can’t be explained in a few lines.
+Caution should be taken when doing this so as not to make it look fake.
+I will not elaborate on this because, first of all, I believe you should try this in-camera.
+Second, it takes a lot of knowledge of Photoshop techniques that can’t be explained in a few lines.

 Thanks for reading this blog.
 I hope you will learn from it.
 Get outside and start experimenting.
-And as always, I will be happy to read about your experiences, comments, or questions
+I will happily read about your experiences, comments, or questions.

 2 Comments